AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Teams are the hallmark of your success; it's always people and I hope that it will always be people who are the pivot between success and failure.
 The immediate thought of gauging team effectiveness through metrics may seem a little contrived and even a pointless managerial, bureaucratic, exercise.
 Consider though the statement "I lead a high performing team".
 And then ask "By what estimation do I believe that my team is high performing?".

 ### How to use these metrics
-Firstly, I need to strongly emphasise that I'm a little bit wary of these kind of metrics because they can _easily be mis-used_.
+Firstly, I need to strongly emphasise that I'm a little bit wary of metrics because they can _easily be mis-used_.
 These should be taken with a very large dose of context and also in combination with each other, and also other metrics and observations that you may think, or be aware, of.
 This is to say that it wouldn't be a good idea to take just one, or even three, of these metrics and to use them solely to determine the strength of your team.
 That would be a mistake and almost certainly give you a poor estimation, either to the upside or the downside, of your team's performance.

 On the other hand, to attempt to track all these metrics suggested below, is itself probably unwise too.
 It's probable that you already use, at least, a few of these metrics.
 But if you read the below and find some metrics that would be beneficial to your workplace, choose 2 or 3, and go from there.
 The below is not a prescription, so please don't treat it as such.
 Treating this as a prespription will likely cause more issues that you're currently experiencing :).

 In addition, it's worth noting the importance of educating stakeholders on the appropriate use of these metrics.
 This educational effort should target the functions, departments, or groups that actively consume these metrics.
 Information radiators as metrics is the concept to pursue.
 This is in stark contrast to utilising them as punitive tools to admonish teams with.

 And lastly; many of these metrics aren't necessarily publishable on a dashboard as are, say, Key Services metrics.
 The Communication metrics, for example, aren't well suited to publication.
 The Project burndown, however, is something that should be posted to the team and wider.
 Consider your approach carefully through the lens of incentivasation - beware what you incentivise as you may just get what you're asking for.

+## What is a High Performing team?

+The definition of High Performance team is a team that has a high level of productivity and resilience.

+Achieving Results: The primary characteristic of a high-performing team is its ability to deliver tangible and measurable results that align with the organisation's goals and objectives.
+These results often surpass expectations and reflect the team's effectiveness.

+Efficiency and Productivity: High-performing teams are known for their efficiency and productivity.
+They accomplish tasks in a timely manner without sacrificing quality.
+The team's output is consistently high, and members work together seamlessly to optimize their workflow.

+Well practiced and dynamic: High-performing teams are able to handle unfamiliar tasks with confidence, curiosity, and fervour.
+They have the breadth of experience and are practiced in the patterns of both success and failure such that they are able to apply these patterns alongside their wisdom to achieve a successful result.

+Adaptability: High-performing teams are adaptable and can navigate challenges and changes effectively.
+They respond quickly to new information, shifting priorities, and unforeseen obstacles, maintaining a focus on achieving their goals despite external pressures.

+Continuous Improvement: A commitment to continuous improvement is a hallmark of high-performing teams.
+They actively seek ways to enhance their processes, performance, and outcomes.
+Feedback is valued, and the team is open to making adjustments for better results.

+Effective Communication: Communication is clear, open, and frequent within high-performing teams.
+Team members share information, ideas, and feedback openly.
+This effective communication ensures that everyone is on the same page and working towards common goals.

+Collaboration and Teamwork: High-performing teams excel in collaboration.
+Members work together cohesively, leveraging each other's strengths and skills.
+There is a strong sense of unity, and individuals are willing to support one another to achieve shared objectives.

+Leadership: Strong leadership is crucial for high-performance.
+Leaders within the team inspire, motivate, and guide members toward success.
+They provide direction, set clear expectations, and foster a positive team culture.

+Commitment to Quality: High-performing teams prioritize quality in their work.
+They pay attention to detail, strive for excellence, and take pride in delivering high-quality outcomes.
+This commitment to quality sets them apart from average teams.

+Innovation and Creativity: These teams are not afraid to think outside the box.
+They encourage innovative thinking and creativity, fostering an environment where new ideas are welcomed, and members feel empowered to explore unconventional solutions.

+Positive Team Culture: A positive and supportive team culture is a key defining factor.
+High-performing teams value diversity, treat each other with respect, and create an inclusive environment where everyone feels valued and appreciated.

 Some useful Team metrics include: